twstewart42/fiction_novel/README.md

 Please just use this as a framework and reference, I am still very new to LaTeX so there could be many things that I am not doing entirely correctly.

 ## Bonus - Going from pdf to epub
-This was a journey of tiral and error, so I would like to document it here use `$ htlatex main.tex` to produce main.html an html version of the final product.
+This was a journey of tiral and error, so I would like to document it here
+Install `sudo apt install tex4ht` for html latex support.
+`$ htlatex main.tex` to produce main.html an html version of the final product.
 This will also produce a crapton of other support files.

 Use [Calibre](https://calibre-ebook.com/) to import the main.html and add metadata, bookcover, and convert to .epub.
 Save .epub to disk.